 Challenge Level: Moderate

-Description: Devil's Bridge is a natural stone arch that is reachable with a moderate amount of climbing (up some 400 feet).
-It is about 1 mile to the arch and the view of the arch is well worth the climb.
-The trail splits about ¾ miles up.
+From the Devil's Bridge parking area (located on FR 152) it is about 1 mile to the arch and the view of the arch is well worth the climb.
+The trail splits about 3/4 miles up.
 The right trail goes to the top of the arch and the left trail goes beneath the arch.
-You'll be hiking up some steep natural stone steps (with no hand rails) so if you have a fear of heights, you may want to be extra careful on this hike.
+You'll be climbing up then on the way back, down some very steep natural stone steps (with no hand rails) so if you have a fear of heights, or the trail is wet or icy, you will want to be extra careful on this hike.

 For those of you who have a GPS unit, I have GPS data available for the hike which include "tracks," the route and waypoints.